 Medical pleuroscopy (also known as medical thoracoscopy) allows us to:

-- Inspect the pleural space
+- Inspect the pleural space.

-- Obtain lung tissue samples for analysis
+- Obtain lung and pleural tissue for analysis.

-- Drain excess fluid around the lungs
+- Drain excess fluid around the lungs.

-- Inject medications into the pleural space
+- Inject medications in the pleural space.

 After the procedure, the lung is reinflated and the incisions are closed.
 In some cases, a drainage tube may be left for a period of time to allow any fluid or air to drain from the chest.